American Philatelic Research Library: Legal status

 The library is a public library under Pennsylvania law and is registered with the United States Internal Revenue Service as a 501(c)(3) non-profit corporation.
 Donations are treated as a charitable deduction for the purposes of United States federal income tax.

 Governance

 The library is run by a nine-member Board of Trustees.
 Each member serves for six years.
 Three members are elected by the American Philatelic Society membership, three are appointed by the President of the APS and three are elected by the founders and patrons of the APRL.

 Magazine

-The library publishes a quarterly magazine, the Philatelic Literature Review, which includes book reviews and other relevant content.
+The library publishes a quarterly magazine, the Philatelic Literature Review, which includes book reviews, bibliographies, and other relevant content.